wobsoriano/nuxt3-socket.io/README.md

 ### Server

 By default, this module automatically creates a server instance.
-If you want access to that server instance, you can expose functions inside `server/socket` and use the `defineIOHandler`:
+If you want access to that server instance, you can expose functions inside `server/socket` and use the `defineIOHandler` wrapper function:

 ```ts
 // server/socket/whatever-file-name.ts